yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 > - There are no ids for the items in the list.
 <br/><br/>

 ❗ 20.
-What Are Higher Order Components(HOC) ?
+What Are Higher-Order Components(HOC)?
 <br/><br/>

 ❗ 21.
-What are Pure Components ?
+What are Pure Components?
 <br/><br/>